Frequently Asked Questions

 What should I do after the procedure?

-Other than make sure your skin is dry and clean – not much.
+Other than make sure your skin is dry and clean – you should follow aftercare instructions for seven to ten days depending on the service you receive.

 How long does it take?